 I received my BA in Art History from Vassar College—where I studied poetry with Nancy Willard and Brett Singer—and an MA in Art History from the University of Michigan.
 I spent more than two decades as an art museum educator, helping people of all ages recognize their own creativity and the transformative power of art.

 After living on the east coast and then the west coast, I returned to the Midwest in 2002.
 I currently live in Sheboygan, Wisconsin where I make my living as a grant writer.
 I continue to blend my interests in visual art, poetry, and public spaces to create venues in which people can share their voices.
 I’m an organizer for 100 Thousand Poets for Change, which brings diverse voices together annually across the globe.
-In 2016, I was awarded Vassar’s Time Out Grant for my project, still on-going, to build a children’s reading garden at a school in Malawi.
+In 2016, I was awarded Vassar’s Time Out Grant for my project to build a children’s reading garden at a school in Malawi.
+Visit the “Projects” tab for an update on this project.

 As I get older, I have become aware that my mission in life is to connect, appreciate, and share compassion with all through poetry and activism.